 The Magic Machine became a familiar sight to Leinster supporters as the team cruised past Bath, Montpellier and Connacht before dismantling Toulouse on a sun-kissed Saturday afternoon at the Aviva.
 Suddenly, the prospect of a trip to Marseille for the Champions Cup final was a reality.
 One thing was certain – we were going to be there, and we were going to make it special.

 While most Leinster supporters scrambled to book flights to the south of France, we decided to go a different route… Vive la Machine Magique!
 What better way to show our support for the team, and spread the word about Novaerus technology, than to drive all the way down to Marseille in our trusty VW?

 Seventeen hours later, Kilian and Clive drove off the ferry at Cherbourg and began the mammoth road trip south.
-The weather all along the west coast of France that Saturday was magnificent – blue skies and sunshine – and our trusty VW ate up the kilometres, with plenty of supportive beeps and honks from fellow rugby supporters along the way.
+The weather all along the west coast of France was magnificent – blue skies and sunshine – and our trusty VW ate up the kilometres, with plenty of supportive beeps and honks from fellow rugby supporters along the way.

 The atmosphere was loud, passionate and friendly, with supporters mingling as they made their way to the stadium.
 With the van safely parked, our intrepid duo joined the throng and took their places alongside their fellow supporters.
 Noise levels were off the scale as the teams ran out on the pitch, the stage set for one of world sport’s greatest occasions.

 And then, unfortunately, the match happened!
 Early signs were good as Leinster took control of the game and edged in front thanks to Johnny Sexton’s boot.
 Gradually though, the heat, missed chances and the pressure from a huge French pack took their toll and La Rochelle inched their way back into the game before clinching the trophy with the last play of the game.